-I’ve gone cookie stick crazy.
-First the monsters.
-Then the turkeys.
+I’ve gone cookie stick crazy, and these Rudolph cookie sticks are more evidence.
+First the monster cookie sticks.
+Then the turkey cookie sticks.
 I think you knew Rudolph was on his way.
 It’s pretty astonishing how you can put pretty much any design for any season or any holiday on a stick.
 Sure, Rudy might have some extra long antlers, but… I have nothing after that admission.
 Maybe they grew because he lied to Clarice.
 “I was helping Santa, not downing egg nog at the Elf Pub with Fireball.
 Really.
 I swear.”

 how to make Rudolph cookie sticks